chandanhpcic/docs/source/manual/captiveportal.rst

 -------------------
 Template Management
 -------------------
-OPNsense’s unique template manager makes setting up your own login page an easy task.
+Reticen8’s unique template manager makes setting up your own login page an easy task.
 At the same time it offers additional functionalities, such as:

 * URL redirection